 Step 18: Find the R icon on the desktop and double click on the icon to start the program.
 If the R icon is not available on the desktop to follow the below step.

-Step 20: R console like below will appear and the R program will get started.
+Step 20: R console like below will appear, and the R program will get started.

-A brief Working Knowledge on R
+Brief Working Knowledge on R

-2. After starting up R, commands can be submitted into the console and the results will be calculated immediately.
+2. After starting up R, commands can be submitted into the console, and the results will be calculated immediately.
 Below are a few examples:

 > x <- 2*3

-4. For viewing the content of any object only typing its name is enough and the contents will be displayed.
+4. For viewing the content of any object only typing its name is enough, and the contents will be displayed.
 Below is an example:

-5. Their different types of objects in R like arrays, matrices, vectors, scalars, list, tables, and data frames.
+5. Their different types of objects in R like arrays, matrices, vectors, scalars, lists, tables, and data frames.
 The scalar variable text shown above is an example of an R object.
-Unlike a scalar variable that contains a single element, vector consists of several elements.
+Unlike a scalar variable that contains a single element, a vector consists of several elements.
 The elements that are stored in a vector is of the same type as numeric or characters.
 A list consists of different types of elements consisting of both numeric or character.

 7. When someone is not sure of the exact function or knows it partially, it can be searched with either help.search() and RSiteSearch() functions.

-This is a guide to Install R. Here we discuss the basic concept, Prerequisites, Step by Step Process of Installation, and brief knowledge on how it works.
+This is a guide to Install R. Here; we discuss the basic concept, Prerequisites, Step by Step Process of Installation, and brief knowledge on how it works.
 You may also look at the following articles to learn more –